Managing Apps and Service Instances Using Apps Manager

 - To bind your app to a service, click Bind Service.

 - To bind your app to an an existing service instance, perform the following steps:

 - Under Service to Bind, select the service instance from the dropdown menu.

-- Optionally add any parameters under Add Parameters.
+- Optionally, specify additional parameters under Add Parameters.

 - Click Bind.

 - To bind your app to a new service instance, perform the following steps:

 Note: If you prefer to create the new service instance in the Marketplace, you can click View in Marketplace at any time.

 - Select a plan and click Select Plan.